Monday, 20 January 2025

 Apple is exploring new ways to generate revenue as hardware improvements become less frequent.
 According to Gurman, the company’s long-term strategy involves launching extra features under a paid subscription model.
 These features, potentially marketed under the name ‘Apple Intelligence+’, could offer users a more comprehensive and advanced AI experience.

 In this model, Apple may also receive a share of the subscription revenue from each AI partner it collaborates with.
-Gurman adds that a with Google for Apple Intelligence is expected to be revealed later this year.
+Gurman adds that a partnership with Google for Apple Intelligence is expected to be revealed later this year.
 This partnership could bring Google’s advanced AI capabilities to Apple users, further enhancing the value of the subscription.

 I am not alone in this approach